 Well before Kinshasa Congo River becomes wide as a lake: the flow of the giant river slows down and the width reaches 23 km.
 This is Pool Malebo – the last halt of waters before the river has reached Crystal Mountains where have formed Livingstone Falls.

-In some locations in Livingstone Falls there are underwater waterfalls, where the stream passes rock thresholds, speeds up and falls deep in canyons invisible above the water.
+In some locations in Livingstone Falls there are underwater waterfalls, where the stream passes rock thresholds, speeds up, and falls deep in canyons invisible above the water.

 Nowadays part of the Congo stream does not reach Inga Falls.
 There has been made artificial channel diverting the stream to hydroelectric dams: Inga I (350 MW) and Inga II (1,424 MW).
-Major part of the stream still flows through the falls, securing the preservation of a natural migration path for local river fauna.
+A major part of the stream still flows through the falls, securing the preservation of a natural migration path for local river fauna.

 Thus developers are eager to continue – there are planned two more dams in Inga Falls.
 Inga III is planned to have output up to 3,500 MW but the "Great Inga Final Stage" – 39,000 MW.
-Great Inga project might be the most powerful hydropower plant of the world.
+Great Inga project might be the most powerful hydropower plant in the world.